purecloudlabs/iframe-coordinator/packages/iframe-coordinator/README.md

   function expression.

-  The CLI host app also provides a proxy route under `/proxy/` that can be used if you need the client and host applicaitons on the same domain.
+  The CLI host app also provides a proxy route under `/proxy/` that can be used if you need the client and host applications on the same domain.
 To use the proxy, simply make the url registered for the client that of the host app, followed by `/proxy/` and then the url of the client app.
 (See `app2` in the config below for an example)